 - the Department of Health and Social Care - to administer and pay pension benefits, or to inform government policy

-- the Department for Work and Pensions, the Cabinet Office, and the General Register Office – to prevent and detect fraud and mistakes
+- the Department for Work and Pensions, the Cabinet Office, and the General Register Office - to prevent and detect fraud and mistakes.
+This could include payments continuing following the death of a pension member.

 - NHS Digital (NHS Workforce) - to provide data to estimate average earnings and expenses data to be carried out for England and Wales